cranksters/playdate-reverse-engineering/formats/pda.md

 ## Audio Data

+The audio data is stored differently, depending on the format indicated in the header.

 ### 4-bit ADPCM

 In this format, the audio is encoded in blocks.
 The audio data begins with unsigned 16-bit integer which gives the block size, and the start of the first block begins immediately after.